infracost/docs/docs/integrations/azure_repos_app.md

 6. During setup, Infracost will need a short-lived Personal Access Token (PAT) with additional permissions to do the following.
 The PAT can be deleted in Azure Repos after the setup is done.
    - Create an Azure Active Directory (AAD) group that can manage service hooks and branch policies.
    - Add the Infracost service principal to this group.
+The Azure DevOps Access Level for the Infracost service principal needs to be "Basic" (not the free Stakeholder one) so it has permission to list repos.
    - Add selected projects to this group so Infracost can manage webhooks and policies in those projects.
    Ensure that the short-lived PAT belongs to an Owner or Project Collection Administrator and has the following scopes:
       - **Graph (Read & Manage)** - to create the Infracost group.